SafeExamBrowser/seb-testing/win/2.2pre/README.md

 New in SEB 2.2pre2:

+- Changed reload in seb2 from hard reload to soft reload (to not break Service Worker when offline).
+- Added settings allowVideoCapture, allowAudioCapture to Config Tool / Browser.
+- Removed SEB for macOS settings in Config Tool / Browser for new browser windows opened by JavaScript/Plugins.
+- Updated seb2 XUL browser application to current status.
+- Updated embedded Firefox to version 52.3.0 ESR.
+- Browser windows without title should now be displayed correctly in window chooser and be correctly reloaded with the reload button in the task bar.
+- Attempt to fix the issue happening when deleting the temporary directory.
 - Enhanced SEB Windows Service implementation with fallback file for Registry settings and added more logging information, to prevent that lock, switch user, sign out, change a password and Task Manager are missing in the Windows Security Screen invoked with Ctrl-Alt-Del.
 - Added improved logging for the embedded browser.
 Note: The log path cannot be changed in exam settings, SEB now uses always the path (and log enable option) which is configured in client config.
 - Fixed: Quitting running applications, either when starting SEB (if they are configured as permitted applications) or when quitting SEB (running permitted applications) failed when these applications consisted of more than one process (have a window handling process) or due to a bug in the quitting processes function.